Til Gud Ke Ladoo

 - Process till the whole mixture is fine and comes together like a paste.

 - Take about a tablespoonful of the mixture and by pressing it in your fist, make a ball or ladoo.

 - Work as fast as you can as its easier to form the balls.
-If the mixture becomes cold, just put it in the microwave oven for 30 secs or less.
+If the mixture becomes cold and doesn't shape well, just put it in the microwave oven for 30 secs or less.

 - Use a combination of white and black seeds.

 - Add jaggery according to your taste.